keyofdeath/detr-tensorflow/README.md

 python3 train.py --help
 ```

-If no additonal parameters are used, the defaults as specified in `detr_models/detr/config.py` will be used.
+If no additional parameters are used, the defaults as specified in `detr_models/detr/config.py` will be used.

-#### Via Jupyter Notebook
+#### 3.C.II.
+Via Jupyter Notebook

 If you want to execute training (e.g. on a pre-trained model) or just get a quick overview over the model architecture, you can also use the jupyter notebook `DETR.ipynb` provided in `/notebooks`.

-## To-DOs
+## 4. To-DOs
 - [] Include tests to verify code
 - [] Take `max_obj` into config
 - [] Include mask head to model for segmentation
-- [] Parameterize to handle images with variyng shape and paddings
+- [] Parameterize to handle images with varying shape and paddings
 - [] Parameterize backbone config
 - [] Include inference script
 - [] Include inference notebook